 Ground-fault circuit interrupters, GFCIs or GFIs, are safety devices built into outlets that protect against electrical shock.
 Their circuitry monitors electrical input.
 When a ground fault occurs, the GFCI quickly—in a fraction of a second—shuts off the power.

 GFCI outlets protect all outlets on the same circuit, as well as connected tools and appliances.

 The latest UL Standards require GFCIs to be self-testing.
 This requirement began in 2015.

 There is no difference between GFCI and GFI protection.
 Ground-fault circuit interrupters are commonly referred to as ground-fault interrupters.

-Arc-fault circuit interrupters are different.
-AFCIs protect against fires caused by arcing faults that come from faulty or damaged wiring.
+Arc-fault circuit interrupters protect against fires caused by arcing faults that come from faulty or damaged wiring.
 GFCIs protect against electrical shocks from ground faults.